manishkatyan/strapi-stripe/README.md

 Setting up the plugin is super easy and can be completed within 10 minutes.

-1. After installing the plugin, enter your Stripe API credentials.
+1. Enter your Stripe API credentials.
 1. Create some products, for which the plugin will automtically generate the payment button code.
 1. Embed the payment button code on your product listing page.
 1. On clicking the payment button, your customer will be redirected to the payment page, securely hosted by Stripe.